-Our firm carries out other services for the Banking Group in the areas of other audit related services, which relate to agreed upon procedures over the issue of comfort letters and debt issuance programmes.
-In addition, certain partners and employees of our firm may deal with the Banking Group on normal terms within the ordinary course of trading activities of the Banking Group.
-The provision of these other services and relationships have not impaired our independence as auditor of the Banking Group.
+Our firm carries out other services for the Banking Group in the areas of system pre-implementation and data migration assessment, and other assurance and audit related services.
+Other assurance and audit related services include assurance over compliance with regulations and agreed upon procedures over the issue of comfort letters and debt issuance programmes.
+In addition, certain partners and employees of our firm may deal with the Banking Group on normal terms within the ordinary course of trading activities.
+The provision of these other services and these relationships have not impaired our independence as auditor of the Banking Group.